FilecoinFoundationWeb/filecoin-foundation/apps/site/src/content/blog/storing-ai-datasets-on-the-decentralized-web.md

 Projects like these help make important datasets accessible and explorable by anyone in the world — for research, education, discovery.
 I hope more AI researchers will turn to projects like Slingshot in the future to help inform their machine learning work.

-_Hear more from Austin Carson about storing AI datasets on the decentralized web at the_ [_Decentralized Web Gateway_](http://lu.ma/fil-sxsw)_, Tuesday, March 15, in Austin Texas._
+_Hear more from Austin Carson about storing AI datasets on the decentralized web at the [Decentralized Web Gateway](http://lu.ma/fil-sxsw), Tuesday, March 15, in Austin Texas._